teateatea/heartbreaker/A/B/C/Rules/Combat.md

 *See **[[Combat Actions]]** for more details about the combat turn.*

 ___
 ### 3. Pass the Action
 After completing their action, the Active Creature nominates the next Creature to take their turn.
 That Creature takes their Action, and then nominates who goes next.

-Once every Creature has taken their Action, the last Creature will decide who acts first in the next round (and can choose themselves).
+Once every Creature has acted this Round, the last Creature will decide who acts first in the next round (and can choose themselves).

+##### Jumping In
+Any Creature that has been affected by the Active Creature may choose to jump in.
+This occurs most commonly when a Creature has been attacked, and wants to immediately retaliate.

+The affected Creature takes their action (as if they had been nominated), and then nominates who goes next.

+If multiple Creatures want to Jump In, they may roll Initiative to determine which one acts.

+> This rule may appear to make coordinated attacks and ambushes impossible, but Creatures may **[[Combat Actions#Readying an Action|Ready an Action]]** if simultaneous action is required.
+>
+> For example, multiple Creatures can prepare to strike "as soon as Liliana shoots her arrow," resulting in six arrows being loosed before Liliana needs to nominate the next Creature.

 ___
 ### 4. End of Round